sharganMedallia/exampleRepo/README.md

-This space intentionally left blank
+This space intentionally left blank.